Film Festival: Art Deco

 Kay and Phil McNeal (Don Ameche) get very close.
 Phil confesses that his family fortune is gone and he is looking for a rich wife.
 Kay in turn confesses her plot to Phil and he begins to push her at the truly rich Jeff Bolton (Robert Cummings.)
 Meanwhile, Barbara and Susan enjoy their own romances.
 Susan flirts with a hotel waiter, played endearingly by Jack Haley.
 After multiple mix-ups, everyone ends up happy.

 Travis Banton designed a memorable set of costumes for Betty Grable.
 We first see her in a short cowgirl skirt with fringe and boots that show off her great legs and a hat that frames her face.
 When arriving in Miami she wears an aqua fur-trimmed traveling suit with a giant matching muff.
-Her first party outfit is red, white, and blue georgette, trimmed with stars.
+Her first party outfit is blue and white georgette, trimmed with stars.
 For a date she wears a peach halter-topped gown with silver sequined appliques down the front.

 A midriff-baring silver lamé halter is the focus of another party gown.
 The long skirt is made of white chiffon and she wears a row of white-sequined lilies in her hair.
 When visiting a millionaire’s private off-shore island, Betty wears a royal blue and white pantsuit.
 Her final party dress is a white crepe gown with an open back, painted with huge, colorful butterflies.
 If you love 1940s fashion, these outfits will feed your soul!